AbdouSeck/struggles-with/content/post/hello-world.md

 However, as you may have noticed from [my about me page](/post/about), I don't work for Google or Amazon.
 We don't just have hardware with tons of storage waiting for me to fill it up.
 I have no VM with storage above 50 Gb dedicated to a non-database file system.
 Only the database file systems get to go past that hard limit.
 In many ways, this makes sense since compression tools and log aggregators have gotten very good over the years.
 But in any case, I don't want to keep data files lying around on machines with somewhat limited storage once I have processed them.
 But I still have to process tons of data every day and push it to `BigQuery`.
 So, the answer had to be somewhere between `Storage` and `BigQuery`.
 And, you guessed it right!
 It's `Cloud Functions`.
 These suckers are so good that they will let you trigger some cool operations just because a file got dropped off in a given `Storage` bucket.
 The cool kids with a certain "Web Services" persuasion will say: _but this is exactly what lambdas do!_.
 And then, I say: _cooool!_.

 So, how do we go from local files to stacktraces on some public cloud?
-If you're already bored reading this, the answer is write some buggy/crashing code, then `gcloud functions deploy`, and finally `gstuil cp`.
+If you're already bored reading this, the answer is: write some buggy/crashing code, then `gcloud functions deploy`, and finally `gstuil cp`.
 But, for those of us with a modicum of patience, let's find out in a much more elegant manner.

 > ### Deploying a function